1337joe/inventree-sdk-java/README.md

 The version number is a mix of the InvenTree release (0.17) and the schema version (294) with point releases after that when multiple client jars are released against the same schema.

-The `main` branch of this repository tracks `InvenTree/master` and may not be compatible with the latest stable release.
-As such, it is published as `-SNAPSHOT` jars, which may be consumed by [adding the central snapshot repository to your pom](https://central.sonatype.org/publish/publish-portal-snapshots/#consuming-snapshot-releases-for-your-project).
+The `main` branch of this repository tracks `InvenTree/master` and may not be compatible with the latest stable release. ~~As such, it is published as `-SNAPSHOT` jars, which may be consumed by [adding the central snapshot repository to your pom](https://central.sonatype.org/publish/publish-portal-snapshots/#consuming-snapshot-releases-for-your-project).~~ TODO: get snapshot publishing working

 ### Calling a server